Opinion | The election has already changed the politics of U.S. foreign policy

 “It’s really up to the Republicans,” said Rep. Tom Malinowski (D-N.J.), a former State Department official who just won his first reelection.
 “There are plenty of Democrats including Joe Biden who want to forge that common ground.
 So the question is, will the Republicans who actually claim to agree with those principles, who think the McCain-Romney vision for foreign policy is the right one, help Biden where that vision overlaps with his?
 He is going to need that help.”

-Several GOP foreign policy operatives told me that, if Biden is elected and Republicans retain control of the Senate, GOP leaders anticipate having significant leverage, especially regarding senior level appointments.
+Several GOP foreign policy operatives told me that, if Biden is elected and Republicans retain control of the Senate, GOP leaders anticipate having significant leverage, especially regarding senior-level appointments.
 The idea is not to thwart all potential Biden nominees, but to pressure a Biden administration to avoid far-left progressives and former Obama administration officials the Fox News crowd already dislikes.

 Take the position of secretary of state, for one example.
-The short list has included Sen. Chris Murphy (D-Conn.), former national security adviser Susan E. Rice, Sen. Christopher A. Coons (D-Del.) and former deputy secretary of state Antony Blinken.
+The shortlist has included Sen. Chris Murphy (D-Conn.), former national security adviser Susan E. Rice, Sen. Christopher A. Coons (D-Del.) and former deputy secretary of state Antony Blinken.

 Progressives favor Murphy, and Rice has been a political target of conservatives since the 2012 Benghazi attacks.
 Rice threatened to run against Sen. Susan Collins (R-Maine) and raised money for Collins’s opponent — but now Collins has won reelection.
 Right or wrong, there’s no way that GOP senators would accept Murphy or Rice.
 Coons and Blinken, considered centrists, are well known and widely accepted among the GOP establishment.

 Several GOP senators, including Tom Cotton (Ark.), Marco Rubio (Fla.) and Josh Hawley (Mo.), are eyeing a run for president in 2024, making any cooperation with a Biden administration politically complicated.
-But the idea that the GOP can follow Trump foreign policy and still claim the legacy of Ronald Reagan becomes untenable if Trump loses.
+But the idea that the GOP can follow Trump’s foreign policy and still claim the legacy of Ronald Reagan becomes untenable if Trump loses.
 And don’t underestimate the willingness of some Republicans to work with Biden for the purpose of pushing back against the populists and isolationists on the left and right, their common enemies.

 Some Democratic lawmakers say Biden’s foreign policy was always closer to the traditional GOP approach of alliances, free trade, overt support for American values abroad and robust U.S. engagement on several continents.
 If Trump somehow manages to squeeze out a reelection victory, they say, it will be a doomsday scenario for internationalists in both parties.